Chapter 2-30

 2-30-040 Jurisdiction.

-Those matters subject to administrative hearings provided by this chapter include violations of the code and violations of the Illinois Vehicle Code relating to standing, parking or conditions of vehicles.
+Those matters subject to administrative hearings provided by this chapter include violations of the code and violations of the Illinois Vehicle Code.
 (Ord.
+3495 § 3, 2024; Ord.
 3474 § 2, 2023)

 2-30-050 Hearing administrator.

 There is hereby created the title of hearing administrator who shall be appointed or identified by the mayor.
 The hearing administrator shall be responsible for maintaining the records of the system, developing forms, preparing notices, scheduling hearings, recording hearings, providing hearing dispositions to participants, preparing liens, enforcing judgments, and any other necessary duties to ensure the efficient operation of administrative hearings.
 The mayor may also appoint such other persons to assist the hearing administrator.
+The hearing administrator shall also be responsible for reporting to the Illinois Secretary of State any final determination of liability for any reportable offense under Section 6-204 of the Illinois Vehicle Code.
 (Ord.
+3495 § 3, 2024; Ord.
 3474 § 2, 2023)

 2-30-060 Administrative hearing officer.